Arthur Sinodinos: Ambassador to the United States

 In May 2019, it was announced that Sinodinos would be appointed the next Australian Ambassador to the United States.
 He resigned as a member of the Senate on 11 November 2019.
 He replaced Joe Hockey as ambassador on 7 February 2020.

 Honours

 Sinodinos was appointed an Officer of the Order of Australia in 2008 for service to politics through the executive function of government, to the development of economic policy and reform, and to the Greek community.

 Personal

-Sinodinos lives in New South Wales with his wife, whom he met at a Greek Orthodox Church, and their children, Dion (7 June 2001), Isabella (28 June 2010) and Alexandria (29 October 2012).
+Sinodinos lives in New South Wales with his wife, whom he met at a Greek Orthodox Church, and their three children.
 He has been a director of the Mary MacKillop Foundation.